White Ribbon Day Campaign

 #1: ATTEND OUR ANNUAL WHITE RIBBON DAY CAMPAIGN EVENT

-Each year we gather for a central event to highlight the work being done across the Commonwealth.
-This year’s you can join us for the official 2020 launch at the State House on Thursday, March 5 at 10:00AM where we will highlight the role of youth leadership and engagement.
-Get details and RSVP here.
+Each year JDI hosts a central event to highlight the work being done across the Commonwealth.
+This year’s you can join us online for our first virtual launch on Thursday, March 4, 20221 at 11:00AM where we will highlight the role of youth leadership and engagement.
+Join us on Facebook Live (https://facebook.com/janedoeinccoalition)

 #2: PARTICIPATE IN OUR ANNUAL #REIMAGINEMANHOOD SYMPOSIUM